baggachipz/tinylist/README.md

 2. Undo delete of documents
 3. Dark mode
 4. Labels
+5. Internationalization
-5. Enhance sharing capabilities/ease of use
+6. Enhance sharing capabilities/ease of use
-6. ???
+7. ???

 ## Support If You're a Fan
 If you like this project, please consider [supporting it](https://ko-fi.com/tinylist).
 I do not monetize the app and have to pay hosting costs.